-Hear John Frame’s interview with
+Hear John Frame’s interview

 I shouldn’t play favourites with interviews or interviewees, but I can’t help it.
 This is it.
 Everything went right.
 Stephen is completely friendly, charming and honest.
 Posted here for your convenience in four parts – with a list of the topics discussed in each - I hope you will get to enjoy sharing the whole wonderful hour.
 Big thanks to the Bonzo Dog Band for the music “Tubas In The Moonlight”.
 Love you Stephen.

 Hear the interview in either 4 parts, or as a complete 55 minute mp3:

 “Word Power”; Wilde and the miners; altruistic morality; Professor Trefusis (from “Paperweight”)

 2. Stephen Fry 7th February 2001 part 2 (16:41) (128kps stereo 16mb mp3)

 “The Stars’ Tennis Balls”; Patrick White; the great Australian poetry hoax; the “gay novellist” ghetto; respect for beauty; “Moab Is My Washpot”; youthful sexuality; older gay activism